Strike at Night

 ‘Evenin’,’ he said laconically.
 ‘Nice night for a grave robbin’.

-As well as surveillance, the two detectives have other duties which take them out at night.
+In addition to surveillance, the two detectives have other duties, such as taking them out at night.
 During the investigations into the Chiswell household (Lethal White), Robin, Strike and Barclay spend the hours of darkness excavating a dell outside a derelict cottage on the grounds, looking for a grave with only the fractured memory of Jimmy Knight to guide them.
 The movements of small creatures in the grass and trees seeming extraordinarily loud as they dig by torchlight, then just as they discover disturbing evidence wrapped in a pink blanket, the dogs begin to bark.

 Dreaming